hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 2. The secondary will normally (but not always) make a SOA query to the primary to obtain the serial number of the zone held by the primary.

-3. If the primary serial is higher than the secondaries serial (using Serial Number Arithmetic [@RFC1982]), the secondary makes an AXFR request (over TCP) to the primary after which the AXFR data flows in one or more AXFR responses on the TCP connection. [@RFC5936] defines this specific step as an 'AXFR session'
+3. If the primary serial is higher than the secondary's serial (using Serial Number Arithmetic [@RFC1982]), the secondary makes an AXFR request (over TCP) to the primary after which the AXFR data flows in one or more AXFR responses on the TCP connection. [@RFC5936] defines this specific step as an 'AXFR session'